external-secrets/kubernetes-external-secrets/README.md

       name: .dockerconfigjson
 ```

+## Scoping access

+### Using Namespace annotation

-## Enforcing naming conventions for backend keys
+Enforcing naming conventions for backend keys could be done by using namespace annotations.

-by default an `ExternalSecret` may access arbitrary keys from the backend e.g.
+By default an `ExternalSecret` may access arbitrary keys from the backend e.g.

 ```yml
   data: